Different types of website attacks and prevention ways

 Malware attacks are also referred to as ransomware, worms, trojans, adware, or spyware.
 In this process, hackers install malicious software into your website, that acts as an open backdoor.
 Cybercriminals use this door to access your system and hijack data from your server.

-Prevention way: The best way to protect your website from malware is to use a firewall.
+The best way to protect your website from malware is to use a firewall.
 A firewall prevents malicious attacks by blocking all unauthorized access.
-You should use highly secured antivirus software on your device, which also provides online security.
+You should use highly secured Antivirus Software on your device, which also provides online security.

 8. Brute force attack